google/styleguide/pyguide.md

 Two blank lines between top-level definitions, be they function or class definitions.
 One blank line between method definitions and between the `class` line and the first method.
+No blank line following a `def` line.
 Use single blank lines as you judge appropriate within functions or methods.

 <a id="s3.6-whitespace"></a>
 <a id="whitespace"></a>